cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 A CBOR data item ({{cbor-data-models}}) is encoded to or decoded from a byte string carrying a well-formed encoded data item as described in this section.
 The encoding is summarized in {{jumptable}}.
 An encoder MUST produce only well-formed encoded data items.
-A decoder MUST NOT claim that it successfully decoded the encoded data item when it encounters input that is not a well-formed CBOR data item.
+A decoder MUST NOT return a decoded data item when it encounters input that is not a well-formed encoded CBOR data item (this does not detract from the usefulness of diagnostic and recovery tools that might make available some information from a damaged encoded CBOR data item).

 The initial byte of each encoded data item contains both information about the major type (the high-order 3 bits, described in